labidiaymen/ec-engine/README.md

 ## Overview

 ECEngine is a JavaScript interpreter that extends ECMAScript with modern language features and reactive programming capabilities.
-Built in C#, it provides a complete JavaScript runtime environment with innovative features like the pipeline operator (`|>`) for functional programming, C#-style switch expressions, and an `observe` pattern for automatic change detection.
+Built in C#, it provides a complete JavaScript runtime environment with innovative features like the pipeline operator (`|>`) for functional programming, C#-style switch expressions, flexible if statement syntax with optional parentheses, and an `observe` pattern for automatic change detection.

 ## Features

 - **ECMAScript Compatibility** - Full JavaScript syntax support including variables, functions, arrays, and modules
 - **Pipeline Operator (`|>`)** - Functional programming with clean data transformation workflows and automatic parameter injection
 - **C#-Style Switch Expressions** - Modern pattern matching with `=>` syntax and discard patterns (`_`)
+- **Flexible If Statements** - Support for both traditional `if (condition)` and modern `if condition` syntax without parentheses
 - **Alternative Syntax** - More readable operators: `is` for `==`, `and` for `&&`, `or` for `||`
 - **Complete String API** - All 70+ JavaScript string methods with Unicode support and full MDN compatibility
 - **Method Chaining** - Support for chaining method calls like `text.trim().toUpperCase().replace("old", "new")`